brittlewis12/witness-budgets/witness-budgets.md

 - Would suggest: Reformulate using `Quot.lift` or prove invariance
 - Would track: Violations in dashboard, trends over time

-**This would enforce the doesn't matter which principle** - if choice truly doesn't matter, prove it.
+**This would enforce the doesn't matter which principle** — if choice truly doesn't matter, prove it.

-### 6.4 Extraction Pipeline
+### 6.4 Extraction pipeline

 **Goal:** Proof → Executable code with certified bounds